Fantom-foundation/go-opera/docs/fastsync.rst

 Here RoundInc() is the function that computes whether and Event's Round should be incremented over its ParentRound.
-It checks if the Event can StronglySee a super-majority of witnesses from ParentRound, as described in the original whitepaper.
+It checks if the Event can StronglySee a super-majority of clothos from ParentRound, as described in the original whitepaper.

 Note that there is still a possibility for an Event's OtherParent to refer to an